mugli/Avro-Keyboard/Readme.txt

 Q: Can OmicronLab  release the code under a different (possibly commercial type) license later?
 A: Yes.
 Since OmicronLab has the original copyright, they can do it for their own code, and not for any contributions from others.

-But be informed that we don't have any intension to go commercial.
+Be informed that we don't have any intension to go commercial.
 If we had, we wouldn't release our code!
+This Q&A has been added only to show what MPL permits.

 Q: Can I use the MPL code in commercial software?
 If yes, am I obligated to credit the author?
 A: Yes, you can use the MPL code in any commercial software.
 Since you have to include the MPL